MS Klipfontein (1939): History

 In October 1939, after the German Invasion of Poland and war was declared by Britain and South Africa, Klipfontein was transferred to the Java-Pacific Line for operation between the Dutch East Indies and the west coast of North America.

 World War II

 Klipfontein, which had been operating for the Allied war effort before the U.S. entry, was one of the Dutch ships taken over by the War Shipping Administration (WSA) 23 February 1942, allocated to U.S. Army with the nature of the operating agreement with the Netherlands Ministry of Shipping changed 23 May 1942 to a time charter extending until 1 February 1946.
 The operating agreement was with the Army Transportation Corps with the ship sometimes seen as the USAT Klipfontein though it was never under Army administration.
-The ship was one of the WSA troopships operated by agents, in this case for most of the war by the Dutch operating company Stoomvarrt Mataschappiy Nederland.
+The ship was one of the WSA troopships operated by agents, in this case for most of the war by the Dutch operating company Stoomvaart Maatschappij Nederland.

 Klipfontein off Alcatraz Island, San Francisco, California about 1943.